sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 That's quite a lot of sub-commands, but how do they map to the original Ansible CLI tools?

 The answer is not as straight-forward as you might think.
 First off: `ansible-navigator` is an **extension** to the original Ansible CLI tools, **not** a **replacement**.
-Having said that, *some* original Ansible CLI tools are incooperated into `ansible-navigator`:
+Having said that, *some* original Ansible CLI tools are incorporated into `ansible-navigator`:

 Let me start with the obvious ones: